Home Compare LNT vs SO

 Profitability

-On profitability, the edge is clear — both rank well, but Alliant Energy Corporation sits noticeably higher.
+On profitability, the same pattern holds: both rank well, but Alliant Energy Corporation still sits higher.

 Stability — Dominant Gap